LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Loop Processing Module

 \subsection{Outlier Rejection}

-Loop closure data may contain incorrect constraints, which seriously affects the accuracy of coordinate alignment and pose graph optimization.
+Loop closure data may contain incorrect constraints, which seriously affects the accuracy of PGO.
 To solve this problem, we design an outlier rejection method using the Generalized Iterative Closest Point (GICP) \cite{gicp} combined with Random Sample Consensus (RANSAC) \cite{ransac}.

 The process begins with Statistical Outlier Removal (SOR) \cite{sor}, which filters the noise from the raw point clouds by analyzing the statistical distribution of point-to-neighbor distances.
 GICP is then employed to align the filtered point clouds, initialized using the transformation estimated by RING++.
-To validate the alignment, correspondences between the two point clouds are refined using a RANSAC-based correspondence rejection method, which discards outliers inconsistent with rigid transformations.
+To validate the alignment, correspondences between the two point clouds are refined using a RANSAC-based rejection method, which discards outliers inconsistent with rigid transformations.
 The loop is accepted only if the number of inlier correspondences exceeds a predefined threshold.
 Additionally, the GICP fitness score is used as a quantitative metric for alignment quality, and alignments with poor scores or non-convergence are discarded.
-This two-stage filtering approach significantly enhances the reliability of loop closures by ensuring that only geometrically valid alignments are retained.
+This two-stage filtering approach enhances the reliability of loop closures by ensuring that only geometrically valid alignments are retained.